 When countries like Singapore have headlines stating that “Manpower (shortages) will pose challenges to growth in the longer term” (Singapore National Employers Federation- SNEF President Robert Yap – April 22), leaders really need to dissect how macro policies will impact micro-level hiring, and strategize around it.

 Imagine how the busy talent acquisition and recruiter feels when various stakeholders ask them to hire talent across divisions, in multiples of x, with an urgency of ‘tomorrow’.
-Worse still, if the talent acquisition team has limited budget, tools, skills and experience, and/or a lack of a decent ATS system, then talent researching, mapping, shortlisting, sourcing and engaging people is like running a sprint shackled to the hilt.
+Worse still, if the talent acquisition team has a limited budget, tools, skills, and experience, and/or a lack of a decent ATS system, then talent researching, mapping, shortlisting, sourcing, and engaging people is like running a sprint shackled to the hilt.
 Good luck with that.

 1) Volume hiring